jvp963/aoc2025/README.md

 # Advent of Code 2025

-These scripts can be run with a stock Perl installation (check the cpanfile for any extra modules that need to be installed.
-Alternatively, they can be run with docker by following the instructions below.
+These scripts can be run with a stock Perl installation--check the cpanfile for any extra modules that need to be installed.
+Alternatively, they can be run with docker (based on my perl:carton docker container which you can find/build at https://github.com/jvp963/perldev).

 After building the perl:carton container, build the perl:aoc2025 container.